ADA & OSHA Recommendations

 Reduce aerosols and spatter hands-free by placing continuous, high-volume suction in the mouth where they originate.
 Minimize the creation of and exposure to aerosols for when you have to work by yourself.

-Combine properly placed, continuous HVE suction to reduce aerosols and spatter with the practical use of a dental mirror that offers clear clinical views and retraction single-handedly.
+The VacuVUE™ HVE Mirror combines properly placed, continuous HVE suction for aerosol and spatter reduction with the practical use of a dental mirror that offers clear clinical views and retraction.